Skip to main content

 Standard Disclosure Disclosure Title Location

-See our Inclusion issue brief and the AT&T Diversity, Equity & Inclusion website.
+See our Human Capital Management issue brief and Culture and Inclusion website.

 GRI 405-1 Diversity of governance bodies and employees

-For Board of Directors information, see director tenure and diversity information in our most recent Proxy Statement.
+For Board of Directors information, see our most recent Proxy Statement.

 GRI 405-2 Ratio of basic salary and remuneration of women to men

 AT&T considers this information confidential and does not report this ratio.
-For information on our commitment to pay equity, see our Inclusion issue brief.
+For information on our commitment to pay equity, see our Human Capital Management issue brief.

 GRI 418: Customer Privacy